emilylenpen/walterscs499capstone/index.md

 For the category of algorithms and data structure, this artifact was perfectly suited to demonstrate an enhancement related to efficiency of using the inventory.
 As it stood, the inventory functioned well in terms of storing item data, but there was no good way to sort and filter items which would become extremely inconvenient and could even render the application unusable if not implemented.

-As outlined with my intentions of improvement in this category:
+As outlined with my initial intentions of improvement in this category:

 > I will first have to improve the information that is stored based on items by providing more information (not all of which may necessarily be visible at all times; for example, a primary addition will be item categories).
 I will then have to format the items within the database in a way that they can be properly indexed, which in this case an array will serve well for due to the similarities of the data between entries.
 I will then need to create algorithmic logic that is capable of searching between the various types of information associated with an item (searching by name, category, or quantity).
 There will need to be additional user interface elements that the user can interact with to search for items, and logic that accounts for the user interface updating to show these results.
 Overall, I would like for this enhancement to be able to provide the user with the tools to search for items based on a variety of factors and be provided with an efficient return of results.